-The notation p > a ...{} applies the given styles to all a > a tags that are direct children of p > a ...{} applies to all a > a tags inside p > a, whether they are direct or indirect children.
+The notation $p > a ...{}$ applies the given styles to all tags that are direct children of tags.
+Similarly, $p = ...{}$ applies to all tags inside tags, whether they are direct or indirect children.

 QUERY SELECTORS

 We won't be using style sheets very much in this book.
 Understanding them is helpful when programming in the browser, but they are complicated enough to warrant a separate book.
 The main reason I introduced selector syntax-the notation used in style sheets to determine which elements a set of styles apply to-is that we can use this same mini-language as an effective way to find DOM elements.